 St Sebastian miraculously survived the arrows intended to kill him as punishment for his Christian faith.
 He had long been a favourite vehicle for the depiction of the male nude.
-This work was commissioned from Gill, who was a Roman Catholic, by a friend of Oscar Wilde named Marc-André Raffalovich.
+This work was commissioned from Gill, who was a Roman Catholic, by Marc-André Raffalovich, a friend of Oscar Wilde.
 Though Gill does not include the arrows, thus emphasising the relaxed sensuality of the saint’s languid pose, the sculpture also recalls a memorial monument.
-Heroic nudes were common on war memorials of the 1920s and the theme of St Sebastian seemed a fitting symbol for the more recent martyrdom of the war-dead.
+Heroic nudes were common on war memorials of the 1920s and the theme of St Sebastian might seem a fitting symbol for the more recent martyrdom of the war dead.